Content Security Policies

 </csp_whitelist>

-When unsafe-inline is allowed for script-src
+When unsafe-inline is allowed for script-src or style-src policies, whitelisted inline scripts/styles hashes

-will not appear in the Content-Security-Policy
+will not appear in the Content-Security-Policy header.

 Advanced CSP configuration

-policy, which does not consist of whitelisted hosts
+To configure other CSPs such as sandbox policy, which does not consist of whitelisted hosts

-and hashes, or for more advanced fetch
+and hashes, or for more advanced fetch policy configurations, like removing inline support from script-src,

-file inside your custom module and rewrite the default values.
+you would have to create a config.xml file inside your custom module and rewrite the default values.

-For reference, see Magento\Csp\etc\config.xml
+For reference, see Magento\Csp\etc\config.xml.

 Report-Uri configuration

-mode, CSP violations may be reported to an endpoint for collection.
+Regardless of restrict or report-only mode, CSP violations may be reported to an endpoint for collection.

-The URL to use for reporting by browsers can be configured in your custom module’s config.xml
+The URL to use for reporting by browsers can be configured in your custom module’s config.xml file:

 1